Halsu/halsu-plugins-for-streaming/README.md

 | Version 0.4.0 |

-A directional light wrap and edge relighting tool for compositing keyed footage.
+A light wrap and directional edge relighting tool for compositing keyed footage, or other material with an alpha channel.
 Simulates light bouncing from the background onto the foreground subject, creating natural-looking integration.
-Features custom wrap colors, directional lighting with surface detail analysis, multiple blend modes, and an erosion-based defringe algorithm for cleaning up chromatic aberration and color fringing on transparent edges.
+Features custom wrap colors, directional lighting with surface detail analysis, multiple blend modes, and an erosion-based defringe algorithm for cleaning up color fringing / matte lines on transparent edges.

 ![Halsu Relightwrap](docs/images/Halsu_Relightwrap_01.jpg)